-- Give thanks for the model of engagement with the local community developed at Glenquarrie and the lessons other parishes can learn from their experience in community development.
+- Praise God for the model of engagement with the local community developed at Glenquarie and the lessons other parishes can learn from their experience in community development.

-- Give thanks for the Men’s Shed, the food pantry and the other associated ministries developed by Break the Cycle.
+- Give thanks for the Men’s Shed, the food pantry, and other associated ministries developed by Break the Cycle Glenquarie.

-- Pray for the David Ould and the leadership as they consider ways to maintain this project with additional resources from within the community.
+- Pray for the Rev. Joe Wiltshire and the BTCG Board as they consider ways to maintain this project with additional resources from within the community and other churches.

 - Praise God for his faithful resourcing of Community Chaplaincy

-- Please pray for Stuart Woods – the Community Chaplain at BTCG for wisdom, insight and understanding in all his dealings with the men and women he comes in contact with.
+- Please pray for the Rev. Stu Woods (BTCG Community Chaplain) for wisdom, insight, and understanding in all his dealings with the men and women he comes in contact with.

-- Please pray for Jacquie Kinsey – who for over 2 years has hosted Empower Life skills course for BTCG – for resourcing to see this essential ministry to women continue.
+- Please pray for BTCG Manager Cherrine Jarrett who currently facilitates Break the Cycle’s Empower holistic life skills course for women, and for more resourcing to see this essential ministry to women continue.

-- Praise God for the ever growing network of relationships between the Community Chaplain and NSW Parole, NSW Drug Court, NSW Legal Aid, Anglicare and other NGOs.
+- Praise God for the ever growing network of relationships between the Community Chaplain, other local Anglican churches, Justice NSW: Parole/Drug Court, Legal Aid NSW, Anglicare and other NGOs.